 Person-Year: A unit of measurement combining the number of people being studied with the time that each was observed equivalent to 1 person followed for 1 year.
-For example, 5 people followed for 1 year contribute five person-years, as do 10 people each followed for half a year.
+For example, 5 people followed for 1 year contribute 5 person-years, as do 10 people each followed for half a year.

-Relative Risk: The ratio of the occurrence of a disease or health condition in one group compared to the rate of occurrence of that same disease or health condition in another group.
+Relative Risk: The ratio of the occurrence of a disease or health condition in 1 group compared with the rate of occurrence of that same disease or health condition in another group.